marian-nmt/marian-dev/doc/README.md

 - `api` - automatic library API generated with Exhale
 - `.rst` and `.md` files in this directory and its subdirectories are documentation source files
 - `_static` - custom CSS and JavaScript files

+## Writing documentation

+See [this section](src/doc_guide.rst) in the documentation for detailed recommendations on how to write code and user documentation in Marian.

+In a nutshell, each class, struct or function should have a Doxygen comment following the basic template of:

+    /**
+     * Brief summary.
+     * Detailed description.
+More detail.
+     * @see Some reference
+     * @param <name> Parameter description
+     * @return Return value description
+     */
+     std::string function(int param);

+And attributes should be documented with an inline comment, for example:

+    int var; ///< Brief description